Table of Contents

 Email me at email@example.com.

-Yoga poses that extend the neck, like this Cat-Cow pose, are great for opening the base of the neck in the front so that the scalene done entrap the neurovascular bundle that feeds the arm.
+Yoga poses that extend the neck, like this Cat-Cow pose, are great for opening the base of the neck in the front so that the scalenes lengthen.
+They entrap the neurovascular bundle that feeds the arm.

-Important changes will come from dropping your collar bone as you exhale in poses.
+Important changes will come from dropping your collarbones as you exhale in poses.
 This mindful habit will relax the scalenes and the rest of your neck and head.
-If you want to play with that, try the breathing exercises listed above.
-You’ll see amazing results from just focusing on that a few times a day at red-lights or at your desk.
+If you want to play with that, try the above breathing exercises.
+You’ll see amazing results from focusing on that a few times a day at red lights or your desk.